-You can grow your retirement fund with an AVC
+You can top up your retirement fund with an AVC

-Without an AVC, you will likely have enough money from your pension to cover day-to-day bills but an AVC gives you the opportunity to really enjoy your retirement.
+Even if you have enough money from your pension to cover day-to-day bills, an AVC can give you the opportunity to really enjoy your retirement.
 AVCs can help grow the size of your retirement fund and provide you with extra resources so you can go on that cruise you’ve always wanted, travel, or do whatever takes your fancy!

 You can take early retirement

-The age of retirement increased to 66 from 1 January 2014 for many Public Sector employees.
-If you start your AVC investment while you’re young, you might be in a position to use your AVC investment to supplement your income and take early retirement when you’re older.
+The age of retirement increased to 66 from 1st January 2014 for many Public Sector employees.
+If you start your AVC investment while you’re young, you might be in a position to retire earlier than the normal retirement age as you will have built up your retirement fund with your AVC.

-Another added benefit of investing in an AVC is that it can allow you to increase your tax-free lump sum or gratuity (subject to Revenue retirement limits) by drawing down on the funds within your AVC—which means you can save more money on tax!
+Another added benefit of investing in an AVC is that it can allow you to increase your tax-free lump sum (subject to Revenue retirement limits) — which means you can save more money on tax!

 Flexible AVC contributions

-This flexibility is one of the best benefits of investing in an AVC as it allows you to start small and grow over time as your wages increase.
-Essentially, your AVC will grow with you.
+This flexibility is one of the best benefits of investing in an AVC.

 In the long run, investing in an AVC is one of the best decisions you can make during your employment.
 Your AVC will stand to benefit you by providing you with tax savings as well as giving you extra savings when you retire.